hjude-code/bureaucrat/readme.txt

 = 1.0.0 =
 * Initial release

 == Copyright ==

-bureaucrat-branchTest WordPress Theme, (C) 2024 bureaucrat-branchTest is distributed under the terms of the GNU GPL.
+bureau WordPress Theme, (C) 2025 bureau is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by